wds4/tapestry-protocol/tips/core-protocol/explicitAttestations.md

 ## Synopsis

-Trust and reputation

-When calculating trust scores, the raw data should be comprised of explicit, intentional attestations rather than scraped data.
+Trust and reputation scores should rely more heavily on explicit, intentional attestations rather than observational data.

 ## General principle